cleanpaani/cleanpaani.github.io/_posts/2018-12-03-what-is-tds-in-water.md

 ### **How is TDS in water measured?**
 ![TDS meter for measuring TDS of water](/imgs/tds-meter.jpg "TDS meter"){: .right-image }
-To measure TDS in water, you need a special instrument called a TDS meter.
-It is a small, compact, handheld instrument that tells you the TDS of your water in units of “ppm”.
+**To measure TDS in water, you need a special instrument called a TDS meter.** It is a small, compact, handheld instrument that tells you the TDS of your water in units of “ppm”.

-You can buy one on Amazon or Flipkart for cheap (Rs.
-500 or less) and it is very useful to own a TDS meter so that you can  periodically check on the quality of water being supplied to your house.

-Here is a link to a high-quality TDS meter on Amazon [click here to check the price.](https://www.amazon.in/Digital-Meter-Temperature-Quality-Measurement/dp/B00N7F1NLK/){:target="_blank"}
+TDS meters are not costly - in fact, here is a link to a high-quality TDS meter on Amazon.com that you can use to check the TDS level of your water supply on a regular basis ([click here to check the latest discounted price.](https://www.amazon.in/Digital-Meter-Temperature-Quality-Measurement/dp/B00N7F1NLK/){:target="_blank" .amazon-link})

 As I mentioned, a TDS meter reports the TDS value in water in units of ppm.
 Do you know what ppm stands for?